jroweboy/DemonHunterExperience/README.md

 - Upped the sound effect cooldown to 14 seconds.
 - Voice lines for Vengence spec Demon Hunter works better.

+### v1.1.1
+- Fixed the issue with loading on the first time run

 ## Installation

 Standard WoW addon installation.
 Also available on CurseForge.